PARASITE CONTROL FOR DOGS

 NB These treatments are preventative only and will not treat dogs already infected with heartworm.
 Infected dogs may also react badly to such treatments, so it’s best to get your pet checked by a vet if it’s older and hasn’t previously been protected from this worm.

 Dogs can pick up fleas through contact with an infested area, and can cause extreme skin irritation.
 If your dog is excessively scratching and biting at the skin, it could be fleas.
 Preventative measures should always be taken, and if your dog gets fleas, then it’s important to deal with them immediately, as they can spread rapidly, embedding themselves in carpets and soft furnishings.

 Some dogs may also be allergic to fleas, and general scratching can result in severe damage to their skin.
 While flea collars, powders and shampoos are readily available, they will NOT be effective in controlling a flea problem in the long-term.
 We recommend either a monthly chewable flea tablet, Simparica or a three monthly chewable flea tablet called Bravecto.
 Both are given orally and so can’t be washed off like spot-on treatments.
 Both Simparica and Bravecto also protect against mange mites and ticks, including the deadly paralysis tick which is known to be in coastal East Gippsland as far south as Bairnsdale.

 A flea bomb may further be used to eradicate fleas already in the house, and it’s important to remember that all your animals and their bedding should be treated.

-Advocate is a spot-on treatment that is applied to the back of the neck every month and protects against all major parasites, internal and external (including fleas), except tapeworm.
+Revolution and Advocate are spot-on treatments that are applied to the back of the neck every month and protects against all major parasites, internal and external (including fleas), except tapeworm.